Krysov/kt_recipes_roll/README.md

 # installation
 - have Android Studio set up for kotlin projects
+- set the values contentful.space and contentful.token in the local.properties
 - for the instrument test disable animations on your test device

 # known issues